 - This is FREE to see on your own.

 - The LA Conservancy gives walking tours of Historic Los Angeles and its landmarks every Saturday.
-Cost is $15 pp. Register and book a tour here.
+The cost is $15 pp. Register and book a tour here.

-Angel’s Flight is a landmark and a piece of Los Angeles history that still exists today.
+Angel’s Flight is a landmark piece of Los Angeles history that still exists today.

 Recently, Angel’s Flight was featured heavily in the very first episode of the HBO MAX series Perry Mason.
 It was also featured in LaLaLand.

-- and souvenir round-trip tickets are sold for $2.
+- Cost: $1 each, and souvenir round-trip tickets are sold for $2.

 Top Foodie Pick: Grand Central Market

-- [temporarily closed] Self-guided tours are usually available for FREE (unless you’re a group of 14 or more) from Mon-Sat 10 am to 2 pm
+- Self-guided tours are usually available for FREE (unless you’re a group of 14 or more) from Mon-Sat, 10 am to 2 pm.

 - Concert and Event Ticket Info

-25. Experience a Dodger Game AT DODGER STADIUM
+26. Experience a Dodger Game at Dodger Stadium

 Whether you’re a baseball fan or not, a Dodger game is a great way to mingle with the locals and experience a stadium in another city.
 See if your home team is playing against the Dodgers during your visit.